culturing/poems/Poems/Shattered Image, Fallen Breast.md

 as though some vandal
 strove to make her pure.

-I put it back in place
+I put it back where it belongs
 and held it there,
 until her firmness made me sure,